mytechnotalent/Reverse-Engineering/README.md

 <br>

-# Today's Tutorial [May 16, 2026]
+# Today's Tutorial [May 17, 2026]
-## Lesson 186: Pico Hacking Course (Part 3 - Debugging Hello World)
+## Lesson 187: Pico Hacking Course (Part 4 - Hacking Hello World)
-In this lesson we will discuss debugging the basic Hello World program.
+In this lesson we will discuss hacking the basic Hello World program.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.